-Dr. John Moon, NeSA Project Manager

-Phone: 402.471.2495 E-mail: john.moon@nebraska.gov

-d.
-Validating AYP data in the NSSRS
+Dr. John Moon, NeSA Project Manager Phone: 402.471.2495 E-mail: john.moon@nebraska.gov d.
+Validating AYP data in the NSSRS e.
+Assessing Contracted Students and Students Who Move

 AYP Verification reports are available on the NSSRS Validation Home page as well.
 To review these reports click on the "System Lookups" and then the "Accountability Count Verification" link.
 This link provides 2014-15 district aggregated information for AYP details for all grades by subject and building.
 Note that data for AYP are consolidated into grade levels-elementary, middle and high.